-- Your Adjusted Gross Income and earned income must meet the limits shown on the Income Limits, Maximum Credit Amounts and Tax Law Updates Page.
+- Your Adjusted Gross Income and earned income must meet the limits shown on the Earned Income Tax Credit Income and Maximum Credit Amounts page.

-- Your investment income must meet or be less than the amount listed on the Income Limits, Maximum Credit Amounts and Tax Law Updates Page.
+- Your investment income must meet or be less than the amount listed on the Earned Income Tax Credit Income and Maximum Credit Amounts page.

 After you meet the EITC rules for everyone, you must either meet the rules for workers without a qualifying child or have a child that meets the qualifying child rules.